hypervel/hypervel.org/docs/docs/validation.md

 ### Displaying the Validation Errors

-An `$errors` variable can be shared with all of your application's views by the `LaravelHyperf\View\Middleware\ValidationExceptionHandle` middleware.
+An `$errors` variable can be shared with all of your application's views by the `Hypervel\View\Middleware\ValidationExceptionHandle` middleware.
 You can add it to the `web` middleware group.
 When this middleware is applied an `$errors` variable will always be available in your views, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.
 The `$errors` variable will be an instance of `Hyperf\ViewEngine\ViewErrorBag`.
 For more information on working with this object, [check out its documentation](#working-with-error-messages).

 So, in our example, the user will be redirected to our controller's `create` method when validation fails, allowing us to display the error messages in the view: